timdeputter/purescript-apexcharts/README.md

 ## State

-Not all options have been wrapped til now (there are plenty of them), but Basic charts are possible.
+Not all options have been wrapped til now (there are plenty of them).
+Basic charts do work.

 ## Download and Installation